South Fremantle Football Club: History

 They won their first premiership in 1916 and went back-to-back in 1917, both times defeating their local rivals, East Fremantle in the final and challenge final.
 The 1930s were not as successful, marred by the death of the 23-year-old captain-coach Ron Doig as a result of injuries sustained in a match.
 After World War II, South experienced their greatest era, with the arrival of future Hall of Fame members Steve Marsh, Bernie Naylor, John Todd and Clive Lewington.
 Between 1945 and 1956 they would win six premierships, be runners-up three times and make the finals in every season.
-Since then, however, they have won six more premierships, in 1970, 1980, 1997, 2005, 2009 and 2020.
+Since then, however, they have won seven more premierships, in 1970, 1980, 1997, 2005, 2009, 2020 and 2025.

 South Fremantle was the first WAFL club to have won 10 grand finals since World War II.
 Four of their 14 premierships were won against the club's traditional rivals, East Fremantle.
 The club completed a rare double in 2009, claiming both the league and reserves premierships.

 This was the first time the club had taken the Premiership double since 1954.

 In 2020 the club received a license to field a team in the WAFL Women's league.

 On the 14th of March 2023, the club was fined $25,000, deducted 8 premiership points for season 2023, received a deduction amount to their TPP of $10,525 for 2023 as well as a reduction of 10 player points for 2023.